Things Wedding Planners Wish You Knew

 Why does this happen?
 Sometimes it’s as simple as a maid of honor feeling slighted because the bride didn’t ask her to be her “wedding planner,” or “florist” or whatever.
 Often times it’s a case of simply having bad manners.

-See also 12+ Tips To Help You Choose Your Wedding Date
+See also How To Unplug Your Wedding Ceremony

 Etiquette isn’t held in the same regard as it once was, and some people seem to believe that if they think it, then it’s okay to say it.
 Sometimes they somehow feel the need to tell us how to do our jobs.
 It would be nice to be able to tell them that we were hired and contracted by the couple to perform specific duties, which is what we are doing, so don’t tell us what we should be doing because you were not in on that conversation (but we’re going to be polite).